psimoesSsimoes/seomis.github.io/_posts/2020-12-12-my-advent-of-rust-day-4.markdown

 We'll, first lets transform the input into something useful.
 This is the "similar" part of the Rust code to the rest of the other languages.

-I'm sure there would be many ways of doing this but i have choosen:
+I'm sure there would be many ways of doing this but i have chosen:

 ```rust